davewsmith/toydeploy/README.md

 ## Caveat Lector

 This isn't necessarily fit for anyone else's use, so use at your own risk.
-There are better examples to crib from.
+There are probably much better examples to crib from.